weblicht/curb/src/components/GenericDisplay/README.md

 `Delimited`: given an array of data, pretty-print this data with delimiters.

+`Heading`: generate an HTML section heading at an appropriate level

 `List`: display an ordered or unordered list, depending on `ordered` prop